How to Fire Someone Gracefully: Best Tips and Strategies

 How to Fire Someone: Conclusion

-As a manager, when it comes to fire someone, it is one of the hardest things you’ll have to do.
+As a manager, it is one of the hardest things you’ll have to do when it comes to firing someone.
 However, it’s something that all managers will have to go through at some point in their careers.
-And while firing someone will never be easy, there are many things you can do to soften the blow for everyone involved.
+While firing someone will never be easy, there are many things you can do to soften the blow for everyone involved, for example, going through a thorough offboarding checklist.